A pursuit of finding the ‘right’ diet and to eat ‘healthy’ can become unhealthy if it becomes an obsession and takes the joy out of eating and life.

 This may be hard to contemplate for those of you who have serious health issues.
 I understand that and acknowledge that I have not walked in your shoes.
-I have only experienced loving and walking beside people like you, and have committed considerable time researching and reflecting on this very issue.
+I have only experienced loving and walking beside people like you.
+And I have committed considerable time to researching and reflecting on this issue.

 There is no one diet that is guaranteed to heal your specific health condition.